xmyun/xmyun.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Starting January 2026, I will be joining the School of Computer Science and Technology at Shandong University as a Tenure-Track Professor.
 - *2025.08*: &nbsp;🎉🎉 ACM MobiCom 2025 has accepted two of our papers!
 - *2025.03*: &nbsp;🎉🎉 One paper is accepted by ACM Ubicomp/IMWUT 2025!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by IEEE TDSC 2024!